 UMHS in interested in seeing all standardized test score reports (if taken), including MCATs, GREs, or any and all tests that will assist UMHS in evaluating a prospective student's application.

 The Medical College Aptitude Test (MCAT) is required by UMHS for all U.S. citizens and permanent residents.
 Any applicant who took the test one or more times must submit all the results with their application.
-While not required of non US citizens it is recommended for all applicants specifically those who are Canadian citizens or residents.
+While not required for non US citizens, the MCAT is recommended for all applicants, specifically those who are Canadian citizens or residents.

 Inquires concerning the MCAT including applications, test dates, and location for the MCAT should be directed to: